kHarshit/kHarshit.github.io/_posts/2017-07-28-moneyball:-how-linear-regression-changed-baseball.md

 F-statistic:  5934 on 2 and 899 DF,  p-value: < 2.2e-16

 {% endhighlight %}
+In this multiple regression model, the F-statistic of 5934 (p < 2.2e-16) tests whether at least one of the predictors (OBP or SLG) has a non-zero coefficient.
+The individual t-statistics for OBP (30.19) and SLG (37.60) are both very large with tiny p-values, confirming both On-Base Percentage and Slugging Percentage are significant predictors of runs scored.
 The linear regression yields a R-squared value of 0.92, thus our model is a good fit; and both variables are significant.
 Runs Scored (RS) = -804.63 + 2737.77(OBP) + 1584.91(SLG)  ...<em id="eq1">(i)</em>

+## Predicting Runs Allowed

 We can use pitching statistics to predict runs allowed:
 * Opponents On-Base percentage (OOBP)
-* Opponents Sluggish percentage (OSLG)
+* Opponents Slugging percentage (OSLG)

 We get the linear regression model as: